4db83/Recovery-code/README.md

 This repo contains replication code for the various examples given in the paper:
 [`*Recovering Macroeconomic Stars*'](https://cama.crawford.anu.edu.au/publication/cama-working-paper-series/21468/recovering-stars-macroeconomics), by Daniel Buncic, Adrian Pagan and Tim Robinson.

-The code is written in Matlab and is backward compatible to version R2020a, requiring only the Optimization and Statistics and Machine Learning Toolboxes.
+The code is written in Matlab and is backward compatible to version R2020a, requiring only the Optimization & Statistics and Machine Learning Toolboxes.

 The repo contains the following models: